NeilMadden/dialog-lang/docs/design-notes.md

 it is possible to write efficient and logical Prolog code, and variants such as Datalog or XSB's tabling show that alternative control strategies can lead to efficient evaluation of expressive declarative languages.

-In Dialog, we extend this ideal from algorithms to real-world programs with the equation (with apologies to Wirth):
+In Dialog, we extend this ideal from algorithms to real-world *agents* with the equation:

-    Program = Logic + Control + Interaction
+    Agent = Logic + Control + Interaction

 Here *interaction* captures interactions with users, other components (agents in Dialog) and the wider environment in which the program is situated.
 It is the messy stuff on the edges: user interfaces, networking, I/O and so on.